hemanthd4641/Chronic-care-AI/README.md

 ## Chatbot / AI Assistant

 - The `chatbot/` app contains an AI agent capable of answering queries about patients, appointments, messages, and predictions.
-It also includes project and hostel info JSON used by the assistant.
+It also includes project info JSON used by the assistant.
 - Advanced features (embedding search, LLMs) rely on optional packages (transformers, sentence-transformers, FAISS, LangChain) and may require additional configuration (API keys, model downloads).

 ## Configuration notes